squinkylabs/SqHarmony/docs/phasepatterns.md

 This module is under test at the moment.
 This means:

-* The panel is not finalize.
+* The panel is not finalized.
-* The feature set will change.
+* The feature set may change.
 * The patch format may change, such that patches saved with this module may not load correctly in future versions.
-* There are probably bugs and limitations.
+* There are probably bugs.

 ## What it does